-Ask any Praguese about the typical dish and nearly everyone will tell you immediately that it is “pork, cabbage, dumplings” (vepřo-knedlo-zelo).
+Ask any local people about the typical dish and nearly everyone will tell you immediately that it is “pork, cabbage, dumplings” (vepřo-knedlo-zelo).

 Most Czech cooking is not overly accommodating to vegetarians because much of the food contains pork sausages and streaky bacon.
 Pork is omnipresent, sometimes even in meals marked as having no meat in them.
-Nonetheless, first public house favourite often is the meat free smažený sýr (fried cheese), which is served on bread in the style of schnitzels.
+Nonetheless, the first public house favourite often is the meat-free smažený sýr (fried cheese), which is served on bread in the style of schnitzels.
 It’s normally served with chips and some mayonnaise.

-Well liked local meals include řízek (Schnitzel), sometimes made from kuřecí (chicken) or vepřоvý (pork).
-These are both fried and breaded and normally provided with a wedge of lemon followed by potatoes and roast pork, dumplings and goulash.
-Pork is ever-present and the koleno (knuckle) is often a triumph of simplicity in the kitchen, with a crisp skin and juicy, tender pieces of meat that come easily away from the bone.
-Smoked knuckle tastes even better and this is served, quite often, with just small pickles along with a salad.
-Knuckle is frequently prepared in a dark beer, to add a sugary taste to its skin.
+Well-liked local meals include řízek (Schnitzel), sometimes made from kuřecí (chicken) or vepřоvý (pork).
+These are fried and breaded and normally provided with a wedge of lemon followed by potatoes and roast pork, dumplings and goulash.
+Pork is ever-present, and the koleno (knuckle) is often a triumph of simplicity in the kitchen, with a crisp skin and juicy, tender pieces of meat that come easily away from the bone.
+Smoked knuckle tastes even better, and this is served, quite often, with just small pickles and a salad.
+Knuckle is frequently prepared in a dark beer to add a sugary taste to its skin.
 Obviously, this combines very satisfactorily with one that is cold.

-Czech beer.
-It is not just the fact that Czechs enjoy beer so much but also a matter of price, a half-litre pint is cheaper than a glass of soda or a cup of coffee.
+It is not just the fact that Czechs enjoy beer so much but also a matter of price.
+A half-litre pint is cheaper than a glass of soda or a cup of coffee.
 The best-known brands are Plzensky Prazdroj (Pilsner Urquell) and Budejovicky Budvar (Budweiser), but just as good are Gambrinus, Krusovice, Radegast, Velkopopovický kozel or Staropramen.
-In general, cerne pivo (dark beer) is sweet while svetle pivo (a light, golden-colour beer) is bitter.
+In general, cerne pivo (dark beer) is sweet, while svetle pivo (a light, golden-colour beer) is bitter.

 Popular Czech Main Dishes Are: